Upper large deviations for the maximal flow through a domain of $\bolds{\mathbb{R}^d}$ in first passage percolation: Covering of by cylinders Covering of partial P cap Omega' by cylinders

 From now on we only consider $n\geq N$.
-According to lemma \ref{chapitre7lemcutset}, we know that each set $\M'(k)$ for $k\in \{0,...,\lfloor hn/\zeta \rfloor -1 \}$ contains a $(\G^1_n, \G^2_n)$-cut in $\O_n$, thus if we denote by $M'(k)$ the set of the edges included in $\M'(k)$, we obtain
+According to Lemma \ref{chapitre7lemcutset}, we know that each set $\M'(k)$ for $k\in\{ 0,\ldots,\lfloor hn/\zeta \rfloor-1 \}$ contains a $(\G^1_n, \G^2_n)$-cut in $\Omega_n$, thus, if we denote by~$M'(k)$ the set of the edges included in $\M'(k)$, we obtain

-However, we do not have estimates on $V(M'(k))$ that allow us to control $\phi_n$ using only the previous inequality.
-The estimates we can use are the one of the upper large deviations for the maximal flow from the top to the bottom of a cylinder (Theorem \ref{thmdevsupphi}).
+However, we do not have estimates on $V(M'(k))$ that allow us to control~$\phi_n$ using only the previous inequality.
+What we can use are the upper large deviations for the maximal flow from the top to the bottom of a cylinder (Theorem~\ref{thmdevsupphi}).
 In this section, we will transform our family of cuts $(M'(k))$ by replacing a huge part of the edges in each $\M'(k)$ by the edges of minimal cutsets in cylinders.

-We denote by $H_i, i=1,...,\N$ the intersection of the faces of $\p P$ with $\O '$.
-For each $i =1,...,\N$, we denote by $v_i$ the exterior normal unit vector to $P$ along $H_i$.
-We will cover $\p P \cap \O'$ by cylinders, except a surface of $\H^{d-1}$ measure controlled by a parameter $\eps$.
+We denote by $H_i, i=1,\ldots,\N$, the intersection of the faces of $\p P$ with~$\Omega'$.
+For each $i =1,\ldots,\N$, we denote by $v_i$ the exterior normal unit vector to~$P$ along $H_i$.
+We will cover $\p P \cap\Omega'$ by cylinders except a surface of $\mathcal {H}^{d-1}$ measure controlled by a parameter $\eps$.
 To explain the construction of a cutset we will do with a huge number of cylinders, we present first the simpler construction of a cutset using one cylinder.
-Let $R$ be a hyperrectangle that is included in $H_j$ for a $j\in \{1,...,\N\}$, and let $B$ be the cylinder defined by
+Let $R$ be a hyperrectangle that is included in $H_j$ for a $j\in\{1,\ldots,\N\}$ and let $B$ be the cylinder defined by

 where $h\leq h_0$ is the same parameter as previously.
-The cylinder $B$ is built on $\p P \cap \O'$, in $\RR^d \smallsetminus \Po$.
-We recall that $h_0 = d(\p P, \G^1 \cup \G^2) >0$, so we know that $d(B, \G^1\cup \G^2) >0$.
+The cylinder $B$ is built on $\p P \cap\Omega'$, in $\RR^d \setminus\Po$.
+We recall that $h_0 = d(\p P, \G^1 \cup\G^2) >0$, so we know that $d(B, \G^1\cup\G^2) >0$.
 We denote by $E_a$ the set of the edges included in